 - Once the ice cream base is frozen, pop the frozen ice cream cups out of the muffin pans.
 You can store them in a glass container with a tight lid or in a freezer bag.
-I have a silicon muffin pan, so the ice cream cups easily pop out.
-But if you have a metal muffin pan, you can briefly place the bottom of the muffin pan into a hot water to loosen them up.
+I have a silicone muffin pan, so the ice cream cups easily pop out.
+But if you have a metal muffin pan, you can briefly place the bottom of the muffin pan into hot water to loosen them up.

-- Once you are ready to serve the ice cream, break the ice cream cup into 4 pieces and then process it in a food processor until you get soft ice cream (check the instructions of your food processor first to make sure it's powerful enough to crush it).
+- Once you are ready to serve the ice cream, break one ice cream cup into 4 pieces and then process it in a food processor until you get soft ice cream (check the instructions of your food processor first to make sure it's powerful enough to crush it).

 - Chocolate ice cream pairs perfectly with my favorite 2 Ingredient Raspberry Sauce.
 Decorate the plate with it or pour it over the ice cream.
-The recipe can be found here.

 - Sprinkle the plate with some chocolate chunks.

 Nutrition information is a rough estimate for 1 serving of the ice cream calculated without any toppings.

 As an Amazon Associate, I earn from qualifying purchases.